What will EHFCN membership provide?

 - Training and exchange of best practices on healthcare fraud, corruption and waste

-- EHFCN Conferences offer a forum for the professional exchange of knowledge and skills and the opportunity to network with delegates of various backgrounds from across Europe.
+- EHFCN International Conferences offer a forum for the professional exchange of knowledge and skills and the opportunity to network with delegates of various backgrounds from across Europe.

 - EHFCN ‘Open Houses’: are organised in order to provide a new opportunity for member organisations to present their strategies, methods of work and results achieved and facilitate the share of good practices.
 For participants, it is the occasion to understand how members tackle fraud and corruption in their respective country and to take back some ideas despite health systems’ differences.